 char and varchar (Transact-SQL)

-Character data types that are either fixed length, char, or variable length, varchar.
-Starting with SQL Server 2019 preview, when a UTF-8 enabled collation is used, these data types store Unicode data and use the UNICODE UTF-8 character set.
-If a non-UTF-8 collation is specified, then these data types store non-Unicode string data.
+Character data types that are either fixed-size, char, or variable-size, varchar.
+Starting with SQL Server 2019 (15.x), when a UTF-8 enabled collation is used, these data types store the full range of Unicode character data and use the UTF-8 character encoding.
+If a non-UTF-8 collation is specified, then these data types store only a subset of characters supported by the corresponding code page of that collation.

-char [ ( n ) ] Fixed-length string data. n defines the string length and must be a value from 1 through 8,000.
-For non-Unicode data, the storage size is the actual length of the data entered.
-For Unicode data, the storage size is n bytes.
-When the collation code page uses double-byte characters, the storage size is still n bytes.
-Depending on the string, the storage size of n bytes can be less than the value specified for n.
+char [ ( n ) ] Fixed-size string data. n defines the string size in bytes and must be a value from 1 through 8,000.
+For single-byte encoding character sets such as Latin, the storage size is n bytes and the number of characters that can be stored is also n.
+For multibyte encoding character sets, the storage size is still n bytes but the number of characters that can be stored may be smaller than n.
 The ISO synonym for char is character.
+For more information on character sets, see Single-Byte and Multibyte Character Sets.

-When n is not specified in a data definition or variable declaration statement, the default length is 1.
-When n is not specified when using the CAST and CONVERT functions, the default length is 30.
+When n isn't specified in a data definition or variable declaration statement, the default length is 1.
+If n isn't specified when using the CAST and CONVERT functions, the default length is 30.

 Objects that use char or varchar are assigned the default collation of the database, unless a specific collation is assigned using the COLLATE clause.
 The collation controls the code page that is used to store the character data.